The People Powered Press

 Built by JKN OilTools in Batley, the People Powered Press was originally created for These Northern Types and is the largest letterpress printing press of it’s kind in the world.

-We run the press on a not-for-profit basis, to amplify local voices and words worth spreading.
-We work with community groups through writing and printing workshops, to create prints that are then displayed in the heart of the groups’ communities – outdoors and in.
-To express an interest in working with The People Powered Press, please contact us using the details here.
+As of 2020, the People Powered Press CIC was established as a separate non-profit organisation, set up to amplify local voices and words worth spreading.
+It works with community groups through writing and printing workshops, to create prints that are then displayed in the heart of the groups’ communities – outdoors and in.
+To express an interest in working with The People Powered Press CIC, and to check out their private workshop programme that helps support the work, visit the People Powered Press website here.

 A Guinness World Record!